 Besides being a place where they sit and anticipate their turn to see a physician, there are multiple uses for waiting rooms.
-Seeing how patients are mostly idle, they can be presented with a range of content to inform and educate them before they take a step in the office.
-One of those content types are patient education videos for the waiting room.
+Seeing how patients are mostly idle, they can be presented with a range of content to inform and educate them before they take a step into the office.
+One of those content types is patient education videos for the waiting room.

 Here’s how you can use those videos to benefit physicians and effectively improve patients’ health outcomes.

 Improve patient outcomes

 Health literacy is one of the biggest issues in pharma since the dawn of time.
 Poorly informed patients don’t adhere to their treatments and as a result, put themselves in danger.
 When patients don’t adhere, physicians have a difficult time doing their job as well.

 With patient education videos for the waiting room, patients can get informed about their diagnosis, disease, and treatment.
 A better-informed patient can make better decisions about their health.

 Save physicians’ time

 A large portion of the time when patients are in the physician’s office is spent explaining something.
 Whether it’s a product’s mode of action, a specific treatment, or something else related to the diagnosis, the HCP has to convey it to the patient.